Actively Recruiting

 You may qualify if you...

-- Histologically-confirmed metastatic solid tumor malignancy for Cohort A (3 males, 3 females)
+- Histologically confirmed metastatic solid tumor malignancy for Cohort A (3 males, 3 females)

-- Histologically-confirmed metastatic renal cell carcinoma or urothelial carcinoma with locally advanced or metastatic disease for Cohort B
+- Histologically confirmed metastatic renal cell carcinoma or urothelial carcinoma for Cohort B

-- Histologically-confirmed prostate adenocarcinoma with metastatic castration-resistant prostate cancer for Cohort C
+- Histologically confirmed prostate adenocarcinoma with metastatic castration resistant prostate cancer for Cohort C

 - Planned treatment with immune checkpoint inhibitor for Cohorts B and C

-- Willingness to undergo paired tumor biopsies with accessible bone or soft tissue lesion for Cohorts B and C
+- Willingness to undergo paired tumor biopsies with safely accessible bone or soft tissue lesion for Cohorts B and C

 - Ability and willingness to comply with study procedures and provide informed consent